MallocArray/thespaghettidetective-oraclecloud/README.md

 ```

 # Upgrading
-If you have configured SSH keys, connect to the instance and run the commands specified on the github page, using sudo in front of each 'git' and 'docker-compose' lines
+If you have configured SSH keys, connect to the instance and run the commands specified on the Github page, using sudo in front of each 'git' and 'docker-compose' lines
 https://github.com/TheSpaghettiDetective/TheSpaghettiDetective#upgrade-server

 If you have not setup SSH, go to the Stacks menu mentioned above, select your stack for TSD and run the `Destroy` command to remove the current instance and then `Apply` to recreate the instance with the latest version and restoring from your last backup